m-daros/labs-log-tracing/README.md

 # labs-log-tracing

-The aims of this lab is to reason about complexity related to decomposition of  an application in small microservices having each one multiple instances, its own log files an every one interacting to one or more service in order to offer a functionality.
+The aims of this lab is to reason about complexity related to decomposition of  an application in small microservices having each one multiple instances, its own log files an every one interacting to one or more service in order to offer a broader functionality.

 We address two concerns: